openmediavault/openmediavault-docs/administration/general/network.rst

 Vlan
 ^^^^

-If your network supports Vlan, just add the parent interface and the VLAN id.
+If your network supports VLAN, just add the parent interface and the VLAN id.

 Bond
 ^^^^